vess-dev/vess-dev.github.io/_posts/2021-08-13-the-last-artwork.md

 The marble piece was stained with a dozen tiny stranded rivers of red.

-Eventually it would sell for millions, and after some legal dispute, would be placed in a big building with a small placard that read:
+Eventually it would sell for millions, and after some legal dispute, would be placed inside of a big building that housed paintings of other big buildings.

+It had a small placard that read:

 <a href="https://vess-dev.github.io/2021/08/13/the-last-artwork/">"The Last Artwork"</a>